Chaitanya1672/delightree-assesment-mongo/README.md

 - ESLint for code linting
 - Prettier for code formatting
 - Husky for pre-commit hooks
-- (Upcoming) CI/CD pipelines for linting and test cases
+- CI pipeline is for lint check on every pull request to main/master
-- (Upcoming) Dockerfile for containerization
+- Dockerfile for image creation & containerization

 ## Getting Started